The Tax Side of Dealing in Collector Cars

 You will also need to be prepared to fill out additional forms with your tax return when you have capital gains and/or losses.
 All of the important details of the sale of your vehicle will need to be reported on Form 8949.
 Then, combined with your capital losses, the information will be put on Schedule D where you will need to tally your net gain or loss.

-If you have questions or need expert tax or family office advice that’s refreshingly objective (we never sell investments), please contact us at Info@GROCO.com or visit www.GROCO.com.
+We hope you found this updated article about the tax side of dealing in collector cars helpful.
+If you have questions or need expert tax or family office advice that’s refreshingly objective (we never sell investments), please contact us or visit our Family office page or our website at www.GROCO.com.
 Unfortunately, we no longer give advice to other tax professionals gratis.

 To receive our free newsletter, contact us here.